AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 This option sets the Echolink node announcement type, when a node connects:

 * 1 = Say only node number (default)
-* 2 = Say phonetic call sign only on echolink connects
+* 2 = Say phonetic call sign only on Echolink connects
-* 3 = Say phonetic call sign and node number on echolink connects
+* 3 = Say phonetic call sign and node number on Echolink connects

 ### echolinkdefault=
 This option sets the Echolink telemetry option: